n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 pool types.
 This will likely lead to faster execution of the collect phase for some pool types but remains to be proven via benchmarks.

-Segregation happens on all combinations of
+Segregation initially happens on all combinations of

 - *size class* (typically 8, 16, 24, 32, 40, 48, etc),
 - *scanningness* (whether they may contain pointers or not), and